xlladdins/xll24/README.md

 The pragma does that for you.

 Keep function implementations simple.
 Grab the arguments you told Excel to provide, call a function, and return the result.
-Write functions in platform independent code that can be compiled on Windows, Mac, and Linux.
+Write the function in platform independent code that can be compiled on Windows, Mac, and Linux.

 ### Macro